 The space used to store binlogs is a part of the cluster storage space.
 It is charged based on the pricing policies.

 - By default, the binlog files are saved for two weeks after binary logging is enabled.
 The binlog files that are generated more than two weeks ago are automatically deleted.
 For more information, see FAQs.

 - By default, the binlogging feature is disabled.
 To enable this feature, you need to restart the instance, which will cause service interruptions.
 We recommend that you arrange services appropriately before you restart an instance.

 - After binlogging is enabled, the write performance is deteriorated, while the read performance is not affected.
 For more information, see FAQs.

 - The primary endpoint directly points to the primary node that generates binlog files, ensuring higher compatibility and stability.
 We recommend that you use the Primary Endpoints of ApsaraDB for PolarDB when you pull, subscribe to, or synchronize binlog files by using a tool such as DTS.
-For how to check the Primary Endpoints, see View endpoints.
+For how to check the Primary Endpoints, see View or apply for an endpoint .

 - On the top of the page, select the region where the target cluster is located.